zlatozaraZlatkova/jobs-web-app/README.md

 <summary><h4>2.1.
 Structure Overview</h4></summary>

 2.1.1.
 This React frontend application follows a modular structure for maintainability and scalability:
-- components/ – Reusable UI components such as buttons, forms, and navigation bars.
+- **components/** – Reusable UI components such as forms, and navigation bars.
-- pages/ – Contains different views/pages of the application (e.g., Home, Dashboard, Profile).
+- **pages/** – Contains different views/pages of the application (e.g., Home, Dashboard, Profile).
-- hooks/ – Custom React hooks for state management and API interactions
+- **hooks/** – Custom React hooks for state management and API interactions
-- services/ – Handles API requests and external service integrations.
+- **services/** – Handles API requests and external service integrations.
-- context/ – Manages global state using React Context API.
+- **contexts/** – Manages global state using React Context API.
-- routes/ – Defines application routes using React Router.
+- **guards/** – Implements route protection and access control mechanisms to restrict unauthorized access to specific routes based on user authentication status and permissions.
+- **utils/** - Utility functions and helpers.

 2.1.2.
 This Node.js backend application follows a modular architecture with clear separation of concerns:

-- config/ - Contains configuration files for database and routes
+- **config**/ - Contains configuration files for database and routes.
-- controllers/ - Handles HTTP requests and response logic
+- **controllers/** - Handles HTTP requests and response logic.
-- middlewares/ - Contains middleware functions for authentication, session management, and request preprocessing
+- **middlewares/** - Contains middleware functions for authentication, session management, and request preprocessing.
-- models/ - Defines data models and schema
+- **models/** - Defines data models and schema.
-- services/ - Contains business logic and external service integrations
+- **services/** - Contains business logic and external service integrations.
-- util/ - Utility functions and helpers
+- **utils/** - Utility functions and helpers.
 </details>

 <details>